Andrew-Philpott/JobBoard/README.md

 ## Specs

 - When user opens localhost.

   - Sample input: put "http://localhost:5000" in address bar and hit enter
-  - Expected output: the homepage, "Andrew and Jack's Shipping"
+  - Expected output: the homepage, "Andrew and Jack's Job Board"

-- If user clicks create a new parcel it will bring them to a new page.
+- If user clicks create a new job isting it will bring them to a new page.
-  - Sample input: click "create new parcel."
+  - Sample input: click "add new job listing."
-  - Expected output: the new page "Add a new parcel"
+  - Expected output: the new page "Add a new job to the board."

 ## Known Bugs